Availability this Summer: 17th – 30th May, and 18th August onwards

 Hover over the picture below, and click on the arrow to see more views of the cottage.

 We live 50 metres from the holiday cottage and are on hand to ensure that your stay is a comfortable one.
-However, the cottage offers privacy and quiet; it is detached, totally self-contained, and sits in its own tree-lined fruit garden.
+However, the cottage offers privacy and quiet; it is detached, totally self-contained, and sits in its own garden, which is edged with mature trees.

-Apart from being great countryside for riding, it is also excellent for cyclists and walkers (as noted above, we are part of the NITB ‘Walkers Welcome’, ‘Cyclists Welcome’ and ‘Golfers Welcome’ Schemes), and we offer a 10% discount to people who arrive by bicycle or on foot (there is a secure place to store bikes).
+Apart from being great countryside for riding, it is also excellent for cyclists and walkers.
+The cottage is part of the Northern Ireland Tourist Board’s ‘Walkers Welcome’, ‘Cyclists Welcome’ and ‘Golfers Welcome’ Schemes, and we offer a 10% discount to people who arrive by bicycle or on foot (there is a secure place to store bikes).
 If you would like to see some more photos of Blackthorn Cottage and of Broughshane and County Antrim, please go to ‘Gallery‘, or to see a short video of the cottage, go to the ‘Facilities’ page.